Are You Taking Medicine that Makes You Gain Weight?

 It’s because medications impact your fat-burning switch, or sometimes they shut down your thyroid hormone.
 Depending on the medication, it might impact serotonin or probiotic status.
 Counting calories won’t matter.

-This article will shed light on why your getting heavier and heavier, even though you may be exercising or eating a diet that should keep you slim.
+This article will shed light on why you’re getting heavier and heavier, even though you may be exercising or eating a diet that should keep you slim.

 Now, I will list the categories of medications that can impact your metabolism.